Luminous blue variable: Physical properties

 LBVs are massive unstable supergiant (or hypergiant) stars that show a variety of spectroscopic and photometric variation, most obviously periodic outbursts and occasional much larger eruptions.

 In their "quiescent" state they are typically B-type stars, occasionally slightly hotter, with unusual emission lines.
 They are found in a region of the Hertzsprung–Russell diagram known as the S Doradus instability strip, where the least luminous have a temperature around 10,000 K and a luminosity about 250,000 times that of the Sun, whereas the most luminous have a temperature around 25,000 K and a luminosity over a million times that of the Sun, making them some of the most luminous of all stars.

 During a normal outburst the temperature decreases to around 8,500 K for all stars, slightly hotter than the yellow hypergiants.
 The bolometric luminosity usually remains constant, which means that visual brightness increases somewhat by a magnitude or two.
-S Doradus typifies this behaviour.
 A few examples have been found where luminosity appears to change during an outburst, but the properties of these unusual stars are difficult to determine accurately.
 For example, AG Carinae may decrease in luminosity by around 30% during outbursts; and AFGL 2298 has been observed to dramatically increase its luminosity during an outburst although it is not clear if that should be classified as a modest giant eruption.
 S Doradus typifies this behaviour, which has been referred to as strong-active cycle, and it is regarded as a key criterion for identifying luminous blue variables.
 Two distinct periodicities are seen, either variations taking longer than 20 years, or less than 10 years.
 In some cases, the variations are much smaller, less than half a magnitude, with only small temperature reductions.
 These are referred to as weak-active cycles and always occur on timescales of less than 10 years.

 Some LBVs have been observed to undergo giant eruptions with dramatically increased mass loss and luminosity, so violent that several were initially catalogued as supernovae.
 The outbursts mean there are usually nebulae around such stars; η Carinae is the best-studied and most luminous known example, but may not be typical.
-It is generally assumed that all luminous blue variables undergo one or more of these large eruptions, but they have only been observed in two or three well-studied stars and possibly a handful of supernova imposters.
+It is generally assumed that all luminous blue variables undergo one or more of these large eruptions, but they have only been observed in two or three well-studied stars and a handful of supernova imposters (such as SN 2009ip, which later evolved into a true supernova).
 The two clear examples in the Milky Way galaxy, P Cygni and η Carinae, and the possible example in the Small Magellanic Cloud, HD 5980A, have not shown strong-cycle variations.
 It is still possible that the two types of variability occur in different groups of stars.
 3-D simulations have shown that these outbursts may be caused by variations in helium opacity.

 Many luminous blue variables also show small amplitude variability with periods less than a year, which appears typical of Alpha Cygni variables, and stochastic (i.e. totally random) variations.